GaloisInc/adapt/AdaptJVM/README.md

         -Dadapt.loadlimit=<MAXIMUM NUMBER OF EVENTS TO INGEST>

 This should hopefully download all dependencies, compile everything, and start running it.
-You should now see a rapdily increasing count of the number of ingested events.
+You should now see a rapidly increasing count of the number of ingested events.
 Once this is done, you will see the message

         Server online at http://localhost:8080/